jerfletcher/openai-image/OPENHANDS_PROMPTS.md

 2. **Supporting New Models**:
    - Add new model information to `getAvailableModels()` in `apiClient.js`
    - Update UI logic to show/hide relevant controls based on model
+   - For models that use different API endpoints (like GPT-4o), implement separate handler functions

 3. **Enhanced Image Processing**:
    - Extend `imageProcessor.js` with new image manipulation functions